All Episodes

 We do not.

-And uh one would presume that if uh uh you became uh concerned about this these thousands of text messages uh and took the step of removing Mr. Strzok from the Mueller investigation and sending him to the personnel department, which is an interesting thing in and of itself, that you would want to have in your possession those devices, would you not?
+And one would presume that if you became concerned about these thousands of text messages and took the step of removing Mr. Strzok from the Mueller investigation and sending him to the personnel department, which is an interesting thing in and of itself, that you would want to have in your possession those devices, would you not?

 You would.

-Do you do you have any doubt that Lisa Struck and and uh I'm sorry, Peter Strck and Lisa Page should be fired.
+Do you have any doubt that Lisa Strzok and I'm sorry, Peter Strzok and Lisa Page should be fired?

-I think more facts need to come out about some of the people, but the the but the the absolute bias and the talk about a secret society and uh that harks back to the earlier talk about an insurance policy, all of this uh raises huge questions that uh if I were the personnel director, I'd go to the director of the FBI and say, you know what, we got a problem here with these employees, what are we gonna do?
+I think more facts need to come out about some of the people, but the absolute bias and the talk about a secret society, and that harks back to the earlier talk about an insurance policy.

-And I would haul them in there and I'd ask all kinds of questions, which maybe they've done that, maybe we'll find out.
+And I would haul them in there and I'd ask all kinds of questions, which maybe they've done that.

 Well, I mean, not only not be there, but shouldn't they be investigated?

-And and I think there's got to be should this investigation, I'm beginning to believe that the only way it's gonna be fair is to have the appointment of another special counsel.
+Yeah, and I think there's got to this investigation, I'm beginning to believe that the only way it's going to be fair is to have the appointment of another special counsel.

-And then it raises a question for me, do you support that?
+And then it raises a question for me.

 And what does this mean about Mueller's investigation from the get-go?

-I don't want to draw any includes conclusions about the Mueller investigation until we see the facts.
+I don't want to draw any conclusions about the Mueller investigation until we see the facts.

-But let me just say, I think it's important that that investigation uh continue, but it's got to be uh in a manner that the American people trust and it's impartial.
+But let me just say, I think it's important that that investigation continue, but it's got to be in a manner that the American people trust and it's impartial.

-And obviously uh the information coming out is concerning there.
+And obviously, the information coming out is concerning there.

-But I but I would not call uh for ending uh Mueller's investigation.
+But I would not call for ending Mueller's investigation.

-What I would call for, however, and it have been for months, is the appointment of a second special counsel to look at all the improprieties that took place with regard to uh how Hillary Clinton's investigation was handled and uh the the meeting on the tarmac and the uh decision by Comey to make this announcement himself and the changing of his statement uh to take out words that were critical To whether or not she met the the language of the law in terms of violating the law in terms of gross negligence and
+What I would call for, however, and have been for months, is the appointment of a second special counsel to look at all the improprieties that took place with regard to how Hillary Clinton's investigation was handled and the meeting on the tarmac and the decision by Comey to make this announcement himself and the changing of his statement to take out words that were critical to whether or not she met the language of the law in terms of violating the law,

-Now, whether this uh follows on that, I think you know your question is a very good one.
+Now, whether this follows on that, I think, you know, your question is a very good one.

-We should also continue to press for uh at the highest levels of the Justice Department of the FBI uh uh and accounting for this as well.
+We should also continue to press for at the highest levels of the Justice Department and the FBI and accounting for this as well.

-I'm not involved in the investigation, so I don't want to talk about conclusions there, but I haven't seen uh any evidence of it.
+Well, first of all, I'm not involved in the investigation, so I don't want to draw conclusions there, but I haven't seen any evidence of it.

 Okay, understand.